 Main Subheading: Understanding Atomic Structure and Mass Number

 The mass number is intrinsically linked to the structure of an atom.
 Atoms, the fundamental building blocks of matter, are composed of three primary subatomic particles: protons, neutrons, and electrons.
 Protons, located in the atom's nucleus, carry a positive charge, while neutrons, also residing in the nucleus, have no charge.
-Electrons, much lighter than protons and neutrons, orbit the nucleus in specific energy levels or shells and possess a negative charge.
+Also, electrons, much lighter than protons and neutrons, orbit the nucleus in specific energy levels or shells and possess a negative charge.
 The number of protons determines what element an atom is, its atomic number.

 Comprehensive Overview of Mass Number